Manu123456789/SensorModel/README.md

 For the AR component:

 $$
-PSD_{\text{AR}}
-\leftrightarrow
-PSD_{\text{test residual}}
+PSD_{\text{AR}} \leftrightarrow PSD_{\text{test residual}}
 $$

 For the complete sensor-error model:

 $$
-PSD_{\text{AR + tones}}
-\leftrightarrow
-PSD_{\text{de-biased test error containing tones}}
+PSD_{\text{AR + tones}} \leftrightarrow PSD_{\text{de-biased test error containing tones}}
 $$

 ---

-# 17. Why Does Increasing AR Order Improve the Fit?
+## 17. Why Does Increasing AR Order Improve the Fit?

 An AR($p$) model contains $p$ poles.
 Increasing $p$ provides additional degrees of freedom for reproducing complex spectral structure.

-A low-order model may reproduce broad trends but fail to match:
+A low-order model may reproduce broad trends but fail to match narrow peaks, multiple spectral features, or more complicated correlation behavior.

-- Narrow peaks
-- Multiple spectral features
-- More complicated correlation behavior

 A larger order allows a more detailed rational approximation of the measured residual spectrum.

 In this work, model order was selected pragmatically:

 > **The AR order was increased until sufficient agreement with the measured residual PSD was achieved for the spectral features relevant to the simulation.**

 Increasing order indefinitely is not automatically beneficial.

-Excessive order can introduce:

-- Higher computational cost
-- Numerical sensitivity
-- Spurious spectral features
-- Fitting of finite-record details that may not repeat in another test
+Excessive order can introduce higher computational cost, numerical sensitivity, spurious spectral features, and fitting of finite-record details that may not repeat in another test.
 The selected model order should therefore be high enough to reproduce the required behavior without adding unnecessary complexity.

 ---

-# 18. What Does an AR Pole Mean Here?
+## 18. What Does an AR Pole Mean Here?

 An AR pole is primarily a **statistical-model pole**.
 It describes the dynamics required for the linear stochastic model to reproduce measured temporal correlation.
 It does not automatically represent a physical gyro mode.

-Some AR poles may correspond to real mechanisms such as:
+Some AR poles may correspond to real mechanisms such as mechanical resonances, electronics, sensor internal dynamics, or test-fixture vibration.

-- Mechanical resonances
-- Electronics
-- Sensor internal dynamics
-- Test-fixture vibration

 However, AR identification alone does not prove that physical interpretation.

 A safe interpretation is: